Your 2021 study journey awaits

 Am I able to start an online course at any time?

-The next intake for all our courses is Trimester 3, which commences early November.
-We offer some short courses, with varying intakes, visit Short courses for full details.
+The next intake for all our courses is Trimester 1, 2021, which commences early March.
+If you'd like to start studying earlier, we offer some short courses, with varying intakes.
+Visit Short courses for more information.

 Are online courses the same as their on-campus equivalent?